khellang/MimeTypes/README.md

 # MimeTypes

 A simple lookup from file name/extension to MIME/media type and vice versa, generated from [mime-db](https://github.com/jshttp/mime-db), which in turn is compiled from IANA, Apache and nginx's MIME types.
+This is a source-only package, containing a single class, `MimeTypes`, which will be compiled into your library/application under the root namespace.

 ## Installation